egberts/egberts.github.io-src/content/articles/ifupdown2-environment-variables.md

-[jtable caption="Environment variables of ipupdown" separator="|" th=1]
-# caption - the table caption
-# separator - default is comma
-# th - table header (=0 means disable)
-# ai - auto-index, adds a column numbering starts at 1
-interfaces command, shell environment variable name (any), `ADDRFAM`, protocol family (`inet` or `inet6`) (any), `IFACE`, name of netdev
+[jtable caption="Environment variables of ipupdown" separator="|" th=1] interfaces command, shell environment variable name, description (any), `ADDRFAM`, protocol family (`inet` or `inet6`) (any), `IFACE`, name of netdev
 (any), `LOGICAL`, formal name of interface